Digital Therapeutics Research, Case Studies and Evaluations.

 Stonehaven Medical Group and Aberdeenshire Health & Social Care Partnership designed this test of change evaluation to explore the impact of myCOPD on patient self-management, exacerbations frequency, unscheduled general practice (GP) consultations and hospital admissions.

 Chronic Obstructive Pulmonary Disease (COPD) is a common and serious disease of the lungs.
 Many people in the UK suffer with the disease and it is a leading cause of hospital admissions.
 Preventing COPD exacerbations and promoting overall wellbeing can be achieved through supportive self-management of disease.
 However, successful self-management is dependent on the knowledge and skills provided to patients to give them the confidence to make the right decisions about their treatments, use of healthcare services and lifestyle choices.
 Digital tools can be a useful resource to support patient self-management.
-The NHS approved and NICE accredited myCOPD app provides structured education, pulmonary rehabilitation, inhaler videos to promote good inhaler technique as well as supportive self-management tools.
+The NICE accredited myCOPD app provides structured education, pulmonary rehabilitation, inhaler videos to promote good inhaler technique as well as supportive self-management tools.

 This test of change evaluation was conducted in primary care in 2019.
 At 5 months data was collected to review any outcomes since myCOPD was introduced.
 Overall, 64 patients agreed to take part with 43 agreeing to an early review.
 Of these 43, 23 (53.4%) patients who had been given access to myCOPD attended the interim review.